taran1sdev/jammming/README.md

 # Jammming

-Codecademy Front End project using React
+Codecademy Front End Engineer Path project using ReactJS.

-I created a backend with Go.
+I created a backend API with Go to handle requests to the Spotify API instead of doing everything on the frontend.

 Application Features:
 - Authenticate with spotify api